Unemployment Benefits For Seasonal Layoffs

 • Information from your W-2 form

-After you file the initial claim, you will file for benefits weekly either online or through the automated phone system.
-Be prepared to answer questions about how many days you were willing and able to work that week.
-To continue receiving benefits, you also may need to prove that you’re actively looking for work even if you expect to be rehired in the near future.
+After you file an initial claim, you typically file for benefits weekly either online or through an automated phone system.
+Be prepared to report how many days you were available and willing to work that week, and in many states you must show you are actively looking for work even if you expect to be rehired.

 Amount of Benefits you will Receive

-Unemployment benefits provide financial income if you’re laid off for a season from your job.
-Discuss your specific benefits with your Human Resources department to ensure you understand the specific benefits you can receive.
+Unemployment benefits provide temporary financial income after a seasonal layoff.
+Discuss your specific benefits with your Human Resources department or talk to an agent.

 Need insurance for You, Your Family or Your Business?